bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 Few in number, the dragonborn are a proud, martially-oriented people both by nature and by history.
 Their nation spent 90 years fighting an existential battle against mysterious forces of ice and snow that nearly wiped them out and succeeded in pushing them out of their ancestral home down into the hills south of the Fiach Woods.
 Fircely clan-oriented, the dragonborn take no grief from anyone.

 Physically, dragonborn look like man-dragon hybrids.
 Standing of normal human height, they have scales, clawed feet and hands, dragon-like muzzles, and grow very little hair, if any.
 They are still mammals; females still have breasts and give birth to live young.
 Their scales are not always hard enough to provide protection, but they are less sensitive to the elements and general abrasion, so dragonborn often wear less clothing than most other kindred (although armor is still worn).
 They wear specially-constructed boots that allow their talons to jut out (or encase them in armored "toe sheaths" in the case of heavier armor).
-Their coloration is draconic: they have scales reminicient of one of the colors of dragons and a breath weapon like a wyrmling dragon that matches their soul's heritage.
-This is not hereditary; a pair of gold dragonborn might have a silver or white child.
+Their coloration is draconic--they have scales reminicient of one of the colors of dragons and a breath weapon like a wyrmling dragon that matches their soul's heritage.
+This is not hereditary--a pair of gold dragonborn might have a silver or white child.
 Some have nearly-vestigial bat-like wings; others have thicker, harder scales that provide some protection from blows.

 #### Lineage Traits
 **Ability Score Increase.**  +1 Charisma OR Constitution